opensciency/sprint-content/open-data/Lesson1-WhatIsOpenData.md

 # Lesson 1:  What is Open Data?

 **Learning objectives:**
-1A.Describe key characteristics of open data 1B.Categorize types of open data
+- Describe key characteristics of open data
+- Categorize types of open data

 ## Introduction
 As mentioned earlier, data is a major part of scientific research, and why wouldn’t it be?
 It is evident that data permeates many aspects of our daily life with significant consequences.